Prince Henry the Navigator: Life

 Henry was the third surviving son of King John I and his wife Philippa, sister of King Henry IV of England.
 He was baptized in Porto, and may have been born there, probably when the royal couple was living in the city's old mint, now called Casa do Infante (Prince's House), or in the region nearby.
 Another possibility is that he was born at the Monastery of Leça do Balio, in Leça da Palmeira, during the same period of the royal couple's residence in the city of Porto.

-Henry was 21 when he and his father and brothers captured the Moorish port of Ceuta in northern Morocco.
+Henry was 21 when he, his father and brothers captured the Moorish port of Ceuta in northern Morocco.
 Ceuta had long been a base for Barbary pirates who raided the Portuguese coast, depopulating villages by capturing their inhabitants to be sold in the African slave trade.
 Following this success, Henry began to explore the coast of Africa, most of which was unknown to Europeans.
 His objectives included finding the source of the West African gold trade and the legendary Christian kingdom of Prester John, and stopping the pirate attacks on the Portuguese coast.

 At that time, the cargo ships of the Mediterranean were too slow and heavy to undertake such voyages.
 Under Henry's direction, a new and much lighter ship was developed, the caravel, which could sail farther and faster.
 Above all, it was highly maneuverable and could sail "into the wind", making it largely independent of the prevailing winds.
 The caravel used the lateen sail, the prevailing rig in Christian Mediterranean navigation since late antiquity.

-With this ship, Portuguese mariners freely explored uncharted waters around the Atlantic, from rivers and shallow waters to transocean voyages.
+With this ship, Portuguese mariners freely explored uncharted waters around the Atlantic, from rivers and shallow waters to transoceanic voyages.

 In 1419, Henry's father appointed him governor of the province of the Algarve.